-Fashion Week is undoubtedly one of the most important set of events for fashion professionals and aficionados across the globe.
-Fashion Week alone accounts for millions in revenue and hundreds of thousands of visitors across London, Paris, Milan and New York every year.
-But when the British Fashion Council (as well as the French and Italian equivalents) started announcing the postponement and cancellation of various shows, the impact of COVID-19 on this trillion-dollar industry could no longer be denied.
-The business of fashion had been brought to a halt, and the ramifications are still uncertain.
-But, in the face of adversity, the industry is starting to rethink its decade-long traditions, and, as it reinvents itself, there might be new ways for designers to bring their collections to an eager audience.
+Fashion Week is one of the most important set of events for professionals of the clothing industry and fashion aficionados across the globe.
+Alone, it is responsible for millions in revenue and hundreds of thousands of visitors to New York, Paris, Milan and London every year.
+But when the British Fashion Council, the Fédération de la Haute Couture et de la Mode, and the Camera Nazionale della Moda Italiana started announcing the postponement and cancellation of various shows, the impact of COVID-19 on this trillion-dollar industry, could no longer be denied.
+The business of fashion had been brought to a halt and the ramifications are, still, uncertain.
+However, in the face of adversity, the industry is starting to rethink its decade-long traditions, and, as it reinvents itself, there might be new ways for designers to bring their collections to an eager audience.

 Since the pandemic makes physical distancing a necessity, the solution moved fluidly towards its juxtaposition; the virtual world.
-With China being at the epicentre of the epidemic in March, Shanghai was the first to adopt a new digital format by showcasing a series of livestreams on Tmall, Alibaba Group’s e-commerce platform.
+With China being at the epicentre of the pandemic in March, Shanghai was the first to adopt a new digital format by showcasing a series of livestreams on Tmall, Alibaba Group’s e-commerce platform.
 Despite the unforeseeable logistical hurdles, Shanghai Fashion Week was a feat of digital collaboration; gathering over 11 million views and generating over 2.82 million in gross merchandise volume.
 London and Milan have since decided to embrace this new digital venture by announcing their respective Digital Fashion Weeks.
 What can we expect from them and could this mark a permanent change to the face of luxury fashion as we know it?

 At the moment, it’s difficult to pinpoint exactly how these digital shows will be formatted.
 Carlo Capasa, President of the Camera Nazionale della Moda Italiana, himself pointed out the uncertainty, saying “It’s very difficult today to set a fixed strategy”.
 But, the latest technology such as Augmented Reality, Virtual Reality and 3D rendering holds a lot of promise for those who were disappointed by Shanghai’s livestream-focused and “QVC-like sales pitches”.
-The new Digital Fashion Weeks are slated in for June and July, which could give designers more time to push the bounds of fashion to create virtual experiences like we’ve never seen before.
+The new Digital Fashion Weeks are slated in for June and July which could give designers more time to push the bounds of fashion to create virtual experiences like we’ve never seen before.
 Kerry Murphy, founder of digital fashion house, The Fabricant, disclosed; “Nobody has said, ‘This is how digital fashion week or a digital fashion show has to look like.’
 And there won’t be an answer because a digital fashion show can be anything.
 You just need to make it a creative exercise.”
 For Murphy, whose whole ethos is about digital fashion in the form of 3D technology, Digital Fashion Week represents the unique opportunity to build a “future where fashion transcends the physical body, and our digital identities permeate daily life to become the new reality.”
 His company has made digital clothes for fashion labels the likes of Puma, A Bathing Ape and Tommy Hilfiger.

 Capturing the attention of the audience and making sure visitors are still engaged in an eternally-distracting digital space won’t be easy either.
-Designers are worried about the less tangible aspects of their shows.
+Designers are worried about the less tangible aspects that their shows usually comprise of.
 Iris Van Herpen explains the essence of the problem beautifully, “It’s really the human aspect of it, the impact of a physical presence, of being all together.
 It’s like a live concert, the magic of how you feel the music.
 It’s comparable to how you can actually feel a garment when you see a fashion show.
-It’s chemical I guess, it’s a chemical interaction, and that’s something that of course will be different in virtual reality.”
+It’s chemical I guess, it’s a chemical interaction and that’s something that of course will be different in virtual reality.”
 Will digital shows be able to inspire a similar awe in their audience?
 Can we be moved by a virtual experience?
 We certainly caught a glimpse of it in Angel Cheng’s Augmented Reality show during Shanghai Digital Fashion Week.
 The futuristic, cyberspace catwalk felt like something straight out of Blade Runner and was indeed inspired by the Japanese, post-apocalyptic, cyberpunk film Akira.

 So, what will the future of luxury fashion look like post COVID-19?
 Fashion experts predict a happy marriage between digital fashion shows and the more conventional physical ones.
 As the two realms merge and start making up for each other’s shortcomings, a more symbiotic relation is expected to arise.
-The world of avatars and holograms might be tantamount to a more innovative future, but not at the demise of real-life interaction.
+The world of avatars and holograms might be tantamount to a more innovative future, but not at the demise of real life interaction.